 This is a difficult time in Greensboro.
 On Sunday, April 15, 2018, a tornado with 135 mph winds killed one person and caused significant destruction to over 1,000 homes, businesses, and schools in eastern Greensboro.
 To help provide support to those impacted by the tornado, the Community Foundation created the East Greensboro Tornado Relief Fund and the Guilford County Schools Classroom Tornado Relief Fund.
 We made an initial $10,000 contribution.
 We will coordinate grants from the East Greensboro Tornado Relief Fund with guidance from the City of Greensboro and the United Way of Greater Greensboro.
 The Guilford County Schools Classroom Tornado Relief Fund will support tornado relief efforts at Hampton, Erwin, and Peeler Elementary with guidance from GCS Superintendent Dr. Sharon Contreras.

 Additional Tornado Relief Information:

-As the recovery effort enters the second month, the City of Greensboro has amassed the list of Storm Recovery Resources that will be updated as information available.
+The City of Greensboro has amassed the list of Storm Recovery Resources that will be updated as information is available.
 This resource is our "go-to" source for the long-term recovery effort.